kevincobos/Fanuc-Robot-MateLR-200iD-4S/README.md

 ---
 ## HOW TO USE THE CONTROL MENU ON THE TEACH PENDANT

-1. Controls the Auto or Remote state of the robot
+1. Controls the Auto or Remote state of the robot.

 2. Executes the main program.
-“TP_MAIN” ones the program starts running it will stay on a loop waiting for instructions.
-If a program is running it needs to end it first before it can run another program, this allows us to make our project scale-able
+“TP_MAIN” once the program starts running it will stay on a loop waiting for instructions.
+If a program is running it needs to end it first before it can run another program, this allows us to make our project scale-able.

-3. Ask the main program to start TP_BUILD_MAIN
+3. Ask the main program to start TP_BUILD_MAIN.

-4. Contains the instructions to run the TP_PLC_FIND
+4. Contains the instructions to run the TP_PLC_FIND.
   4.2.
-Ask the main program to start TP_PCL_FIND unlimited times
+Ask the main program to start TP_PCL_FIND unlimited times.
   4.3.
-Ask the main program to wait for the program to stop the loop after the TP_PCL_FIND is done
+Ask the main program to wait for the program to stop the loop after the TP_PCL_FIND is done.

-5. Contains some controls that help us on our system
+5. Contains some additional controls that help us troubleshooting our system.
-  5.1 Turns ON/OFF alarm when pieces are found.
+  5.1 Turns ON/OFF the alarm when pieces are found.
-  5.2  Turns ON/OFF laser pointer on robot.
+  5.2  Turns ON/OFF the laser pointer on robot.
-  5.3 Show us the state of the signal coming from the PLC
+  5.3 Show us the state of the signal coming from the PLC.
   5.4 Turns ON/OFF the signal that allows us to bypass the PLC.

-6. Ask the main program to stop TP_BUILD_MAIN after finishing any cycle that is working on
+6. Ask the main program to stop TP_BUILD_MAIN after finishing any cycle that is working on.

-7. Ask the main program to stop TP_BUILD_MAIN after finishing any cycle that is working on, this button is located on the top the Main screen
+7. Ask the main program to stop TP_BUILD_MAIN after finishing any cycle that is working on, this button is located on the top of the Main screen.

 #### Below are the pictures and their corresponding numbers.
 ![CONTROL](./Main/Images/CONTROLMENU.png)

 ---
 ## MAIN PROGRAM
 After reading all the warnings and having an idea of what our project does, we can start with the first program.